elcharitas/waxe/README.md

 Waxe, pronounced as Wax (/wæks/), came out of the need for a fast, less redundant, lightweight and pluggable JavaScript template engine.

-Waxe's core parser was highly inspired by [doT's][4] except Waxe is built to be pluggable whereas doT is built to be customizable.
+Waxe's core parser was highly inspired by [doT's] except Waxe is built to be pluggable whereas doT is built to be customizable.

-Waxe syntax is much similar to [Laravel's Template engine: Blade](https://laravel.com) and more importantly Waxe uses certain terminologies used in Blade like: directives and conditionals.
-However, other than this, Waxe is pretty neat with its own definitions.
+Waxe syntax is much similar to [Laravel's Template engine: Blade](https://laravel.com/docs/blade).
+However, more importantly Waxe uses certain terminologies used in Blade like: directives and conditionals apart from which Waxe is pretty neat on its own.

 ## Latest Release